rblack42/Blog/content/2014/12/08/OneEyedBlack.rst

 room at night.
 I cannot move for a few seconds, until I find some source of light, then I get my bearings and can move around.
 But very slowly.
 I am doing things I am sure blind folks have to do.
 I use my hands and arms as a barrier to make sure I do not walk into a column, or the wall.
-It is now fun, but I am learning how to get around in the dark.
+It is no fun, but I am learning how to get around in the dark.
 This is only a problem when it is very dark.
 I do not have any problems driving with the headlights on.